ColumbiaRoad/net-impact-bot/README.md

 This project uses GitHub Actions to deploy automatically to AWS Lambda on each push to the `main` branch.

 (Note: The initial deployment to AWS should be done manually using the command `sam build && sam deploy --guided`.
-After the initial deployment, remember to add the environment variables for the Lambda function for example through the function's Configuration-settings in AWS.
-Remember to also add the required Github Actions Secrets to Github for future deployments (listed below))
+After the initial deployment, remember to add the environment variables for the Lambda function for example through the function's Configuration-settings in AWS Console.
+At this point, remember to also add the required Github Actions Secrets to Github for future deployments (listed below))

 ##### GitHub Actions Secrets Required For CI/CD